-What do schools, universities, public bodies, global corporations and national governments all have in common?
+What do schools, universities, public bodies, professional networks, global corporations and national governments all have in common?
 That an enigmatic blob of human beings is their key to success.

 More monitoring tech, more management and more “evidence-based” intervention consistently fail to tackle ‘poor performance’ and other challenges when they approach human nature purely as an engineering problem that can only be solved by enforcing further technical measures.

 Enter the Co-Creative Conversation, the logical, and necessary, evolution of Cooperative Learning.
 In constructive opposition to the next ‘new solution,’ this approach aims to marshal the collective intelligence of those who are directly involved in the problem and mobilise stakeholders around a (truly) shared vision.
-This is especially valuable to leaders who want to generate buy-in for their vision and understand shortfalls and potential obstacles.
-It is a tool for leaders ready for the collaborative, participatory ethos of the 21st century.
+This is especially valuable to leaders who want to generate real buy-in, rally resources and understand shortfalls and potential obstacles.
+This is a tool for leaders ready for the collaborative, participatory ethos of the 21st century.

 Co-Creative Conversation is potentially the needle in the filter bubble, the parliament of the population, the consensus point in the corporate crisis, the fall of fear politics, the guiding line of liminal leadership, the engagement of equals, the accountability of all.